tsouche/learn-docker/tutorial.md

 ```
 code/$ docker tag friendlyhello tsouche/get-started:part2
 ```
-You may run `docker image ls` to see your newly tagged image.
+You may run `docker image ls` command to see your newly tagged image.

+#####  Publish the image

-Now, put it all together to tag the image.
+Now, let's put it all together to tag the image.
 Run `docker tag image` with your username, repository, and tag names so that the image uploads to your desired destination:
 ```
 $ docker image ls
 REPOSITORY          TAG      IMAGE ID     CREATED       SIZE